top of page

 Workshops

-New workshop series for autumn 2025
+workshop series - autumn 2025

 Developing a sustainable arts business, collective or individual career can be a challenge.
 Taking time to interrogate your practice, learn new skills, and make strategic plans is essential.
-Give your career or arts business a Glow Up this autumn with our workshop series aimed at supporting more sustainable careers in the arts.

 GLOW UP WORKSHOP - TESTIMONIAL